-Written Submissions: The written submissions (i.e., proposal and thesis) have a built-in three-day grace period, which aligns with the Faculty of Arts and Science's policy for Academic Considerations.
+Written Submissions: The written submissions (i.e., Assignments 1, 2, and 3)have a built-in three-day grace period, which aligns with the Faculty of Arts and Science's policy for Academic Considerations.
 If you have extenuating circumstances when a submission is due, and these circumstances will last up to three (3) days, you can use the grace period without applying for formal Academic Considerations through the Portal.
 The grace period is automatically applied to papers submitted up to three (3) days late.
-However, if your circumstances will last more than three (3) days you must use the Academic Considerations Portal.
+However, if your circumstances will last more than three (3) days and you have documentation, please use the Academic Considerations Portal.